Shooting star in a dream streaking across a pastel sky with a warm gold trail

 Not a star — a comet.
 A tail across the entire sky.
 Slow movement.
 This is not a second — it is minutes or hours.
 You can watch.
 You can absorb it.

-Your Inner Sage speaks through this image — that part which can see in the rare — something special.
+Here your Inner Sage stands beside you: that part which can see in the rare — something special.
 The Sage watches the comet without hurrying: “This is rarity.
 This is a message from the depths.
 Look carefully.”
 The comet returns after decades.
 What has come now is not accidental.

 A comet in a dream is an image of something rare and important in your life.
 A person who appears once.
 An opportunity that opens once.
 Or an experience that changes everything.
 The comet comes — and goes.
 But its trail in the sky remains.